 Definition as per Bills of Exchange Act 1882

-As per Uk Law, An unconditional order in writing, addressed by one person to another, signed by the person giving it, requiring the person to whom it is addressed to pay on demand or at fixed or determinable future time a sum certain in money to the order of specific person, or to the bearer.
+As per Uk Law, An unconditional order in writing, addressed by one person to another, signed by the person giving it, requiring the person to whom it is addressed to pay on demand or at a fixed or determinable future time a sum certain in money to the order of specific person, or to the bearer.

 XYZ (Buyer) want to purchase goods from ABC Co (Seller) but have not money.
-On the mutual consent they come into the negotiable act of Bills of exchange then ABC (Seller) draw an order on the name of XYZ to pay the amount at the agreed date and send to ABC for Acceptance.
+On mutual consent they come into the negotiable act of Bills of exchange then ABC (Seller) draw an order on the name of XYZ to pay the amount at the agreed date and send to ABC for Acceptance.
 ABC accepts it and returned to Drawer (ABC Co –Seller)

 Can transfer or endorse to unlimited persons but before the maturity date.